HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 # Notes

 Ted Kaczyński theme.
 Tech systems in ruin.
-Book:
+Book: "Industrial Society and Its Future\" by Ted Kaczynski